xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ### Caching Properties in Domain Models

 For high-performance applications of domain models, it can occasionally be useful to cache computations of some derived attributes within the model itself.
-For example, let’s say you want to compute bounding boxes for the geometric language described in Listing 9-1.
-It’s potentially valuable to cache this computation at Composite nodes.
+For example, let's say you want to compute bounding boxes for the geometric language described in Listing 9-1.
+It's potentially valuable to cache this computation at Composite nodes.
 You can use a type such as the following to hold a cache:

 ```F#
 type SceneWithCachedBoundingBox =